vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability.md

 **Cons:**

 - Requires a licenses to be purchased
-  - The version thats bundled with NSX-T can only be used for NSX-T or vSphere logs.
+  - The version that's bundled with NSX-T can only be used for NSX-T or vSphere logs.
 - Must be deployed in a virtual environment through an appliance.